genicam/harvesters/README.rst

     h.start_image_acquisition()

+Once you started image acquistion, you should definitely want to get an image.
+An image is delivered to a buffer that has internally prepared in the Harvester Core object.
 To fetch a buffer that has been filled up with an image, you can have 2 options; the first option is to use the ``with`` statement:

 .. code-block:: python

     with h.fetch_buffer() as buffer:
         print(buffer.image.ndarray)

-Having that code, the fetched buffer, ``buffer``, is automatically queued once the code step out from the scop of the ``with`` statement.
+Having that code, the fetched buffer, ``buffer``, is automatically queued once the code step out from the scope of the ``with`` statement.
 It's prevents to queue it by accident.
 The other option is to manually queue the fetched buffer by yourself:

 .. code-block:: python